wozgonon/tuple/README.md

 * Reverse Polish Notation as used by Forth and Postscript
 * Expression similar to that provided by EXCEL
 * Lisp - a very regular syntax that works equally well for data and code.
-* TCL - for code and data
+* TCL - for code and data  cf groovy DSL, cf bash
 * JSON - for data
 * jml - for data, code and markup
 * prolog - code, data and expressions